Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ### Remote setup
-The above setup runs celestia node locally to avoid any external network dependencies and to speed up development.
-The Sovereign SDK can also be configured to connect to the celestia testnet using a celestia light node running on your machine.
+The above setup runs Celestia node locally to avoid any external network dependencies and to speed up development.
+The Sovereign SDK can also be configured to connect to the Celestia testnet using a Celestia light node running on your machine.
 At present, the remote setup is not functional because the Celestia testnet version that our Celestia adapter supports has been sunsetted.
-We are collaborating with the Celestia team to update the adapter
+We are collaborating with the Celestia team to update the adapter.

 ## Interacting with your Node via RPC